 The CCSA presents several performances during the school year.
 Students should plan on performing on two recitals per year.

-Every student in the CCSA is required to play on the winter large group recitals.
+Every student in the CCSA is required to play on the winter and spring concerts.

 The CCSA presents approximately 20 community performances each year.
 Once a student has learned enough repertoire to participate they should plan on taking part in at least 2 community performances each year.